pinugit/fastTyper/README.md

   - The paragraph length selector is working
   - The top bar is somewhat working
   - When we complete the test the test Result screen will show up(for now the result screen is just a empty text)
+  - when start typing the topbar will hide and the word counter will be displayed
   - For now these are the only things that are working 😭

  ## What i am currently working on

+ - Working on displaying the TimeWatch depending on the mode.
+ - Started working on the data that will be shown on the result Screen(like wpm, time-taken, accuracy, etc).
- - Making a test completing screen
+ - Making a test completing screen.
- - Making the typing area fully functional
+ - Making the typing area fully functional.
- - Make the mode selector working perfectly
+ - Make the mode selector working perfectly.
- - Thinking of making a docker image so that i can easily share the dev environment
+ - Thinking of making a docker image so that i can easily share the dev environment.

 ## Anyone who want to run the app( will upload to a domain eventually)